jameskimmel/Nextcloud_Ubuntu/nextcloud_AIO_Docker_Compose.md

 All environment changes (besides the apache ones) are  optional and you don't have to use them.
 If you don't like them simply comment them out by putting a hashtag # in front.

-I for one want the data to be in the folder /mnt/ncdata/nextcloud which in return is a external NFS mount.

 The only thing you have to make sure, is that the NEXTCLOUD_MAX_TIME is smaller than the timeout in the NGINX reverse proxy, so that always Nextcloud times out and never the reverse proxy.

 ## start Docker Compose
 Start you compose file and show the logs.
 You can always exit the logs with ctr + c.
+The containers will still run in the background.

 ```bash
 sudo docker compose pull && sudo docker compose up -d && sudo docker compose logs -f